Introduction

 Click button

-We've now arrived at the final performance in the live vote "Playoff Round."
-I'll save most of the commentary until after, because there's a lot to unpack.
+We've now arrived at the final performance in the live-vote Playoff Round.
+I'll save most of my comments until after, because there's a lot to unpack.
 But I'd like to express a few thoughts beforehand.
 First off, I love the song, and I like the way Loren performed it.
-"Been Around The World" shows off her skill set, and it's definitely in her wheelhouse, but what isn't?
-However, it brings up that same issue of "at the end", so I'll offer, again, that her 2nd round duet, "I Need You Now" was the only time her voice was allowed to soar a bit during the song, and also let us hear those beautiful flips and transitions in the register.
+"Been Around The World" shows off her skill set, and it's definitely in her wheelhouse.
+However, it brings up that same issue of "at the end", so I'll offer, again, that her 2nd round duet, "I Need You Now" was the only time her voice was allowed to soar a bit during the song, and also let us hear those beautiful flips and transitions.
 A similar type of song might have fared better in the live-vote round.
 Also, again, it's unfortunate that the viewers didn't see this lengthy introduction to Loren earlier in the show.
 The video is a bit blurry and is also "Loud," so adjust your sound volume ahead.
 Enjoy this live performance of "Been Around the World."

 Part 1

-How it Began
+How it began

-Goodbye Tarnished Road
+Goodbye Tarnished Brick Road

 *No AI-generated content